From the Desk of Mrs. Francis:

 What do we mean by Respectful, Responsible, and Ready to Learn?
 These are our school rules.
 We are a Positive Behaviors and Instructional Supports (PBIS) school, and we work to highlight positive behaviors in order to change negative behaviors.
 Our students earn SuperStar tickets throughout the various areas of the school, and they can use those tickets to "purchase" small items or activities each week.
 There is a home matrix as well, so that our families can use these same structures in the home.

-Please see Burrillville School Department's policy on bullying and how to report it.
+Please see Burrillville School Department's policy on bullying.